Home

 }

-As you can see and in conclusion, we can say that the rasterization algorithm is in itself quite simple (and the basic implementation of this technique is quite easy as well).
+As you can see, and in conclusion, we can state that the rasterization algorithm is quite straightforward, and its basic implementation is relatively easy as well.

 Conclusion and What's Next?

-Figure 21: barycentric coordinates are constant along lines parallel to an edge.
+Figure 21: Barycentric coordinates remain constant along lines parallel to an edge.

-There are many interesting techniques and trivia related to the topic of barycentric coordinates but this lesson is just an introduction to the rasterization algorithm thus we won't go any further.
-One trivia that is interesting to know though, is that barycentric coordinates are constant along lines parallel to an edge (as shown in Figure 21).
+Many fascinating techniques and pieces of trivia are related to the topic of barycentric coordinates, but this lesson serves merely as an introduction to the rasterization algorithm, so we won't delve deeper.
+However, one interesting piece of trivia to note is that barycentric coordinates remain constant along lines parallel to an edge, as illustrated in Figure 21.

-In this lesson, we learned two important methods and various concepts.
+In this lesson, we've explored two important methods and various concepts:

 previousnext